peterkuma/wstcp/README.md

 ```

 Connect to `ws://localhost:8000/client-1`, authenticating with a key
 passed in HTTP header `X-Key`.
-Listen on TCP port 22 and forward connections
+Listen on the TCP port 22 and forward
-to the server.
+connections to the server.

 API
 ---